CLARIAH/shebanqx/README.md

 **upcoming ---**

-Medio summer 2023 SHEBANQ migrated to KNAW/HuC in the context of CLARIAH, which acts as the successor of CLARIN.
+As of 2024-01-01 SHEBANQ migrated to KNAW/HuC in the context of CLARIAH, which acts as the successor of CLARIN.

 **--- upcoming**